 In the case of inclement weather and poor travel conditions, shows at The Ark will typically still take place unless the evening’s performers are not able to get there.
 If a show is cancelled on short notice due to weather or other circumstances, we will place a notice on the front page of our website to that effect.

 No weapons of any kind are permitted on The Ark premises.
 Any person found to possess a weapon in The Ark will be removed.

 The Ark is a space where people come to listen to music.
 Please refrain from carrying on conversations in the Ford Listening Room during the performances.
 Our concession area can be used for socializing any time.
 The Ark reserves the right, without the refund of any portion of the ticket purchase price, to refuse admission to or eject any person whose conduct is deemed by management to be disorderly, who uses vulgar or abusive language, or who fails to comply with any management rules.

 - The Ark is fully accessible to those with disabilities.

 - The Ark works to accommodate anyone with special seating needs.
-The music listening area is located on the second floor of 316 S. Main.
-It is easily wheelchair accessible by elevator, which is located just behind the box office, straight back from our main entrance.
+The listening room is located on the second floor of 316 S. Main.
+It is wheelchair accessible by elevator, which is located just behind the box office, straight back from our main entrance.

-- For early seating, come to The Ark’s front door at least 15 minutes before the doors open and ring the doorbell.
-The doors open 1/2 hours before showtime.
+- The Ark offers early entry to any patrons with disabilities or who need extra time.
+Please arrive at the front door no earlier than 15 minutes before the doors open and ring the doorbell.
 The Ark staff will assist you in securing appropriate seating when you arrive.
-We ask our patrons who enter early to refrain from taking seats in the front rows.
+In addition to the handicap section referenced above, patrons entering early may utilize other general admissions sections if preferred.
+We ask our patrons who enter early to refrain from taking seats in the first two rows.

 - If you have concerns about your specific needs, please contact us via e-mail or by phone at (734) 761-1800.